geoserver/geoserver/doc/en/user/source/community/solr/index.rst

 SOLR version
 ^^^^^^^^^^^^

-The GeoServer SOLR extension has been tested with SORL version 4.8, 4.9, and 4.10.
+The GeoServer SOLR extension has been tested with SOLR version 4.8, 4.9, and 4.10.

  .. _solr_install: